Best Mattresses for Spinal Stenosis: Our Top Picks for Pain Relief

 Pressure relief

-People with spinal stenosis often need extra support under the low back and neck.
+People with spinal stenosis often need extra support for the lower back and neck.
 Our pressure relief score reflects our testers’ experiences on the mattress and the results shown on our pressure map.
 The pressure map uses sensors to show how much pressure the body feels when lying on the mattress.
 Blue and green show great pressure relief.
 Yellow, orange, and red show places where pressure builds up.

 Zoned support